-6 With regard to the technical information indicated by the

-International Atomic Energy Agency (hereinafter "IAEA") and the Department of Energy (hereinafter "DOE") on handling and storing (safekeeping) Pu, the Director of the Plutonium Fuel Technology Division and the General Managers of the Fuel Fabrication Monitoring Section and the Alpha-Gamma Section should have obtained the information and reflected it in the work as sections handling Pu, but they did not check this information.
-Therefore, measures to improve the storing situation of nuclear fuel material at PFRF, such as storing in a metal container and excluding organic substances were not taken.
+(6) With regard to the technical information indicated by the International Atomic Energy Agency (hereinafter referred to as "IAEA") and the Department of Energy (hereinafter referred to as "DOE") on handling and storing (safekeeping) Pu, the Directors of the Plutonium Fuel Technology Division, the General Managers of the Fuel Fabrication Monitoring Section and the Alpha-Gamma Section should have obtained the information and reflected it in the work as sections handling Pu, but they did not check this information.
+Therefore, measures to improve the storage condition of nuclear fuel material at PFRF, such as storing material in a metal container and excluding organic substances were not taken.

 With regard to the past failure to make use of the technical information on handling and storing (safekeeping) nuclear fuel material, technical information on handling nuclear fuel material should have been obtained and incorporated in the manual for preventing the occurrence of non-conformity, even though there was no clear requirement on prevention measures in the Operational Safety Program of the time.
-Today, a subordinate rule, the "Manual for Non-conformity Management and Measures for Improvement and Correction concerning Quality Assurance at the Oarai Research and Development Center" provides for "matters concerning planning and implementing preventive measures".
+Today, a subordinate rule, the "Manual for Non-conformity Management and Measures for Improvement and Correction concerning Quality Assurance at the Oarai Research and Development Center" provides "matters concerning planning and implementing preventive measures".
 However, as the technical information was neglected, the procedures of preventive measures need to be improved.

-(3) At PFRF, the possibility was not assumed of resin bags' burst and contamination of the room at the time of opening the storage container with the hood and checking the contents.
+(3) At PFRF, the possibility of resin bag's burst and contamination of the room were not anticipated when opening a storage container to check the contents at the hood.

-7 When developing the work plan for transferring the nuclear fuel material from the glove box, the General Manger of the Alpha-Gamma Section, the Manager and the person in charge should have selected equipment with high air-tightness other than a hood such as a cell and a glove box and appropriate radiation protectors if the work would involve opening the lid and checking the inside container etc. containing nuclear fuel material, even if it was a subsidiary task to check the storage container and inspect contamination.
-Also, they should have created a plan for nonregular work that includes detailed procedures.
-However, they considered the stored nuclear fuel material was kept safely with low-risk of contamination, having been treated with stabilization procedure, etc., and accordingly did not make a detailed work plan (non-regular work plan) that would prevent a risk of the room contamination by scattering nuclear fuel material and exposure of workers.
+7 When developing the work plan for transferring the nuclear fuel material from the glove box, the General Manager of the Alpha-Gamma Section, the Manager and the person in charge should have selected equipment with high air-tightness, such as a cell and a glove box other than a hood.
+They should have prepared appropriate radiation protectors as well, if the work might involve opening the lid and checking the inside of the container etc. containing nuclear fuel material, even if it was a subsidiary task to check the storage container and inspect contamination.
+Also, they should have drafted a plan for nonregular work that includes detailed procedures.
+However, considering the stored nuclear fuel material had been kept properly with low-risk of contamination, thus assuming that the material had been treated with stabilization procedure, etc., they failed to make a detailed work plan (non-regular work plan) that would have prevented a risk of the room contamination by scattering nuclear fuel material and exposure of workers.

-(8) The Safety and Nuclear Security Administration Department delivered the "Information on Nuclear Fuel Cycle Engineering Laboratories' interview with the Secretariat of the NRA" on January 26, 2017.
-However, the Director of the Fukushima Fuels and Materials Department, the General Manager of the Alpha-Gamma Section, the Manager and the person in charge did not notice the "Information on How to Handle in the Case That Involves Inflated Resin Bags" included in the attachments, as the delivery was aimed to disseminate the interview result.
+(8) The Safety and Nuclear Security Administration Department distributed the "Information on Nuclear Fuel Cycle Engineering Laboratories' interview with the Secretariat of the NRA" on January 26, 2017.
+However, the Director of the Fukushima Fuels and Materials Department, the General Manager of the Alpha-Gamma Section, the Manager and the person in charge did not notice the "Information on How to Handle in the Case That Involves Inflated Resin Bags" included in the attachments, as the distribution was aimed to disseminate the interview result.